MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 #### Check for good documentation

-Read the README file.
-Does the software meet your functional requirements?
+Check the README file.
+Does the code meet your functional requirements?
 Are the environmental dependencies well-defined and reasonable?

 #### Check the evidence of interoperability with other projects and codes